Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Breakfast in Dubrovnik is still pretty much a croissant, jam, juice, or any combination of eggs (fried, omelet, scrambled) with ham and cheese aside.
 And you can eat it in various cafes and restaurants in the town.

-If you love breakfast and don't care about the budget, we recommend going for breakfast at the restaurant Imperial Terrace in the Hilton Imperial Hotel.
+If you love breakfast and don’t care about the budget, we recommend going for breakfast at the restaurant Imperial Terrace in the Hilton Imperial Hotel.
 The rich breakfast includes a buffet but also cooking stations where your eggs, pancakes, waffles, and smoothies are made on order.
-If you secure a place on their outside terrace, then you'll make your breakfast even more memorable.

 If you are on a budget, or just looking for a quick bite, then go for the bakeries.
 Pick up a fresh savory or sweet pastry and sit in any coffee bar in the old town or elsewhere to have a coffee.
 This is what most Croatians do!